 For a handful of years I’ve been using a 20” LCD 480p EDTV which offers great support for 240p and 480p with zero scaling.
-These types of TVs mean you get pixel-perfect (1:1 PAR) results for Wii/GC, Dreamcast, Xbox, Xbox 360, PS3/2/1 and for lower resolutions you get the output in the centre of the display, for example Mega Drive (Genesis) has a resolution of 320×224px that maps with scan lines to 640×448px with small black bars top and bottom.
+These types of TVs mean you get pixel-perfect (1:1 PAR) results for PC, Dreamcast, Xbox, Xbox 360, and as near as dammit for Wii/GC, PS3/2/1 and other consoles without native PC output.
+PAL resolution 576p games are a fly in the ointment and won’t fit, so we won’t be playing those here.
+For resolutions lower than 640x480 you still get integer scaling with the output in the centre of the display, for example Mega Drive (Genesis) has a resolution of 320×224px that maps with scan lines to 640×448px with small black bars top and bottom.
 RetroArch users will be very familiar with this kind of pixel mapping technique.
 Seeing the 480p output of a Wii on this kind of display is a real shock and truly amazing.

 I also use my modern emulation PC to output at 640×480p using a DisplayPort to VGA adapter.
 This gives me perfect video output from Windows, and from RetroArch for everything up to and including 480p, which covers what I consider the golden period of arcade and console gaming.
 On occasion I’ve run some PC software (Dolphin emulator, Richard Burns Rally) at much the higher UXGA resolution and used a scaler to supersample it back down to 640×480 which gives fantastic, smooth results for specific games where I feel that might be worth doing.